automvc/bee/README.md

 15. adjust sharding sql for group by part donot in select list
 16. remove sharding auto gen column(group by/order by/avg)
 17. MoreTable sharding sort
+18. MoreTable Select Avg in Sharding

-18. fixed bug:sharding select fun when no group by
+19. fixed bug:sharding select fun when no group by

 ### **V2.5.10(2.5.x·LTS)**